DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/3d-circle-board-calibration.rst

 The first step is to load the testing bag file into the Reader node, and use the Disassemble Bag node to extract the data from inside.

-In the Calibration node, the operator needs to type in the yml file name stored in the Calibration folder under the Chessboard Calibration template folder created by the operator.
+In the Calibration node, you need to type in the yml file name stored in the Calibration folder under the Chessboard Calibration template folder created by you.

 .. image:: circle-calibration-image/14Eye-to-hand.png
     :width: 100%
     :align: center
 |

-After the second switch, the operator needs to load the gripper model they want to use based on the validation approach they chose in the beginning.
+After the second switch, you need to load the gripper model they want to use based on the validation approach they chose in the beginning.

 .. image:: circle-calibration-image/15Validation_approach.png
     :width: 100%